 The Women in Academics Week records was chaired by Susan Session Rugh in 1974.
 It began as an alternative to the annual bridal fair on campus and highlighted women who were successful in their own right.
 The series consisted of monthly lectures and a full week in February.
 It was designed to help female students recognize their full potential.
 This collection contains correspondence, newspaper clippings, talks, and flyers announcing activities associated with the Women in Academics Week.

-- Associated Students of Brigham Young University (Organization)
+- Associated Students of Brigham Young University (creator, Organization)

 Conditions Governing Access